Anatomy at Oxford

 Le Gros Clark Building

 Oxford OX1 3QX

-The Bequest Booklet is available in a wide variety of languages including Braille, please email for further details.
+The Bequest Booklet is available in a wide variety of languages including Braille, please email the Bequest Secretary for further details.

 We thank you for your interest in this invaluable gift to medical education and research.